-- Certificate.BuildChainAsync - Certificate.
+- Certificate.BuildChainAsync - CertificateChain.
 Validate

-• FIA_AFL_EXT.1: After the number of consecutive failed authentication attempts for a user account has been surpassed, Windows Phone will wipe the device and Windows 8.1 and will lock out the user account.

-- FIA_BLT_EXT.1: Windows require Bluetooth mutual authentication between the Windows device any the remote device prior to any data transfer over the Bluetooth connection. - FIA_PAE_EXT.1: Windows conforms to IEEE 802.1X as a Port Access Entity acting in the Supplicant role. - FIA_PMG_EXT.1: Windows devices support logon passwords at least 15 characters in length.
-Windows 8.1 and Windows Phone logon passwords can be composed from uppercase characters, lowercase characters, digits, and special characters to be used in passwords. - FIA_TRT_EXT.1: Windows logon component enforces a one second delay between every failed logon. - FIA_UAU.7: During an interactive logon, Windows echoes the users password with "" characters to prevent disclosure of the user's password. - FIA_UAU_EXT.1: The user must authenticate successfully during interactive logon and prior to decryption of any user data stored on the device. - FIA_UAU_EXT.2: The only actions that an unauthorized user can take when a Windows device is locked is to bring up the authentication dialog, turn the device off, or place an emergency call. - FIA_UAU_EXT.3: Windows requires that a user provide the correct password prior to changing their password and when unlocking their device. - FIA_X509_EXT.1, FIA_X509_EXT.3: Windows validates X.509 certificates according to RFC 5280 and provides OCSP and CRL services for applications to check certificate revocation status. - FIA_X509_EXT.2: Windows uses X.509 certificates for EAP-TLS exchanges, TLS, HTTPS, IPsec, code signing for system software updates, code signing for mobile applications, and code signing for integrity verification.
+- FIA\AFL\EXT.1: After the number of consecutive failed authentication attempts for a user account has been surpassed, Windows 8.1 and will lock out the user account. - FIA\BLT\EXT.1: Windows require Bluetooth mutual authentication between the Windows device any the remote device prior to any data transfer over the Bluetooth connection. - FIA\PAE\EXT.1: Windows conforms to IEEE 802.1X as a Port Access Entity acting in the Supplicant role. - FIA\PMG\EXT.1: Windows devices support logon passwords at least 15 characters in length.
+Windows 8.1 logon passwords can be composed from uppercase characters, lowercase characters, digits, and special characters to be used in passwords. - FIA\TRT\EXT.1: Windows logon component enforces a one second delay between every failed logon. - FIA\UAU.7: During an interactive logon, Windows echoes the users password with "\" characters to prevent disclosure of the user's password. - FIA\UAU\EXT.1: The user must authenticate successfully during interactive logon and prior to decryption of any user data stored on the device. - FIA\UAU\EXT.2: The only actions that an unauthorized user can take when a Windows device is locked is to bring up the authentication dialog or turn the device off. - FIA\UAU\EXT.3: Windows requires that a user provide the correct password prior to changing their password and when unlocking their device. - FIA\X509\EXT.1, FIA\X509\EXT.3: Windows validates X.509 certificates according to RFC 5280 and provides OCSP and CRL services for applications to check certificate revocation status. - FIA\X509\EXT.2: Windows uses X.509 certificates for EAP-TLS exchanges, TLS, HTTPS, IPsec, code signing for system software updates, code signing for mobile applications, and code signing for integrity verification.

-6.2.4 Security Management
+6.2.5 Security Management

 The complete set of management functions are described in Security Management (FMT), the following table maps which activities can be done by the device user (who is considered to be a standard user in a Windows client OS), the device administrator (who is considered to be a local administrator), and invoked by a mobile device manager.
-A person who uses a Windows Phone is both a device user and the local administrator of the device (based on the Windows security model); a person who uses a Windows 8.1 device may either be a standard user or a local administrator depending on the kind of user account created for the person.
-In the terminology of the MDF PP, the device user and (device) local administrator correspond to the FMT_MOF.1(USER) requirement and the MDM Agent corresponds to the FMT_MOF.1(ORG) requirement because the latter refers to management capabilities after a device has been enrolled into a MDM.
+A person who uses a Windows 8.1 device may either be a standard user or a local administrator depending on the kind of user account created for the person.
+In the terminology of the MDF PP, the device user and (device) local administrator correspond to the FMT\MOF.1(USER) requirement and the MDM Agent corresponds to the FMT\MOF.1(ORG) requirement because the latter refers to management capabilities after a device has been enrolled into a MDM.